jranjan/labs-technology-bytes/micro-services/microservice.md

 >
 > The web app is always designed to face world wide web but not it does not always apply for microservice.
 Also, there
 > is a fundamental difference in commnication among web applications.
 Web applications always follows North-South traffic if
 > they have to talk to each other.
-In case of micro-services, the internal communication is mostly East-West traffice
+In case of micro-services, the internal communication is mostly East-West traffic.

 12-factor app is meant for web app.
 So, everything applicable to web app does not apply for microservice.
 By webapp, we mean by Heroku app here.
-Do not read the difference as hard difference between but as a subtle variation or flexibility n case of microservice (like CaaS) as every container is not a web-app.
+Do not read the difference as hard difference between but as a subtle variation or flexibility in case of microservice (like CaaS) as every container is not a web-app.

 1) Codebase
 	- Rule: Each deployable app is tracked as one codebase in revision control.